 The American Heart Association (AHA) urge people to reduce their consumption of added salt, or sodium, while increasing their intake of potassium, as this can help manage blood pressure and reduce the risk of cardiovascular disease.

-The body naturally produces toxic molecules known as free radicals, and if too many build up, they can cause damage.
-Cardiovascular disease may be one result of this.
+The body naturally produces toxic molecules known as free radicals, and if too many build up, they

 Find more information on antioxidant-rich foods here.